un00222/un00222/README.md

 ### 🛡 ClaimWise AI – Insurance Claims Processing System *(In Progress)*
 **Tech Stack**: Python, Google Cloud (BigQuery, Vertex AI, Cloud Storage)
-- Developed for the **Kaggle BigQuery AI – Building the Future of Data** hackathon with a team of four
+- Developed for the **Kaggle BigQuery AI – Building the Future of Data** hackathon with a team of five
 - AI assistant that helps insurance adjusters by estimating claim costs and spotting potential fraud
 - Uses **BigQuery vector search** and **multimodal embeddings** to analyze documents and claim photos
 - Designed to make claim reviews faster, more consistent, and more transparent